 The precious tower of Ho Phap Pham Pham Cong Tac

-In front of the precious towers, there is the statue of prince Siddhārtha Gautama sitting on the horse back.
-That sight shows that Caodaism is made on love base.
+In front of the precious towers, there is the statue of Prince Siddhārtha Gautama sitting on the horseback.
+That sight shows that Caodaism is made on a love base.

 Siddhārtha statue sitting on the back of the horse

-In front of statue Siddhārtha, There are two grandstands where religioners and visitors see festivals of Caodaism.
+In front of the statue of Siddhārtha, There are two grandstands where followers and visitors see festivals of Caodaism.

 In front of Cuu Trung Thien, there is the big old styrax tree given by Monk Thera Narada from Srilanka in 1953.
 The tree was got out from the tree in Mahabodhi pagoda, India.